gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 You can try the the webapplication without configuring the backend and a MySQL database.
 The front-end is self-contained and can be used to perform simple CRUD operations on products table upon logging in.
 The data is stored and retrieved from LocalStorage.
 New users can register themselves.

-## What the students neeed to do in this assignemnt?
+## What the students neeed to do in this assignment?

 - Use vanilla CSS (no library of framework allowed) to style all the HTML pages created for the user stories described in the sequence of this README file.
 - Use the JavaScript LocalStorage API to simulate back-end persistence in the frontend.